Selected Handgun Detail

 About the Gun

-The AMT Hardballer is a clone of the .45 ACP Colt M1911, although some components of the action are not interchangeable with other M1911s.
-It was made by Arcadia Machine & Tool, commonly known as AMT, from 1977.
+This is AMT's clone of the .45 Auto Colt M1911, although some components of the action are not interchangeable with other M1911s.
 The Hardballer was the first entirely stainless steel 1911 pattern pistol.
 Other features included adjustable rear sights and a lengthened grip safety.

 Production